-For PIs who have or anticipate having concurrent sources of support during the performance of the proposed activities (including but not limited to grants from other agencies or private foundations, and/or laboratory appointments), proposals should clearly explain the relationship between the proposed activities and other funded or pending activities.
-The proposal should articulate the nature of commitments (such as deliverables, specific projects) associated with other sources of support.
-This information should be presented in the Current/Pending Support section.[Note that the FastLane web interface for Current/Pending Support is not adequate for providing this information.
-A separate Current/Pending Support file upload will be needed.]
+Pls who have or anticipate having concurrent sources of support during the performance of the proposed activities (including but not limited to grants from other agencies or private foundations, and/or laboratory appointments) should upload a brief statement as a Supplementary Document entitled "Concurrent Commitments and Activities" that clearly articulates the nature of the commitments (such as deliverables, specific projects, etc.), the relationship between the activities and the currently proposed activities, and the proposers' commitment to accomplishing the activities described in the proposal.
 The proposal review process will include an assessment of the proposers' ability to carry out the proposed research in light of these commitments.
-Pls who have applied to more than one agency with very similar proposals will be expected to withdraw all other applications should one of these proposals be
+Proposals that fail to provide this information as a Supplementary Document may be returned without review.